robiulislam74/Cricket_XI_Selecting_Project/README.md

 ## Technologies :

+1. HTML and JavaScript (ES6)

-1. React
+2. React

-2. Fetch API for API requests
+3. Fetch API for API requests

-3. Tailwind CSS or DaisyUI for styling
+4. Tailwind CSS or DaisyUI for styling
 ## Key Features :

 1. Users can click the "Claim Free Credit" button to receive initial free credits for buying players.